pandas-dev/pandas/doc/source/indexing.rst

 namely how to slice, dice, and generally get and set subsets of pandas objects.
 The primary focus will be on Series and DataFrame as they have received more development attention in this area.
-More work will be invested in WidePanel and future higher-dimensional data structures in the future, especially in label-based advanced indexing.
+More work will be invested in Panel and future higher-dimensional data structures in the future, especially in label-based advanced indexing.

 .. _indexing.basics: